Tutti

 The legal considerations of music royalties

 When it comes to music royalties, there are many legal considerations to keep in mind.
 One of the most important things to consider is the ownership of the rights to a particular piece of music.
-This can be a complex issue, particularly if there are multiple parties involved in the creation and production of the music.
+This can be a complex issue, particularly if there are multiple parties involved in the music creation and production journey.

 For example, if you're a songwriter, you may own the rights to the lyrics and melody of a song, while the producer may own the rights to the instrumental arrangement.
 In this case, both parties would be entitled to a share of the royalties generated by the song.